-When the application packet is complete, the next step is to call or email CFSA at 202-727-4545 or cfsa.kinfirst@dc.gov to determine the best way to submit the application and documents.
+When the application packet is complete, the next step is to submit the application online or call or email CFSA at 1-866-326-5461 (1-866-FAM-KIN1) or cfsa.kinfirst@dc.gov to determine the best way to submit the application and documents.
 Once approved, the relative caregiver will enter into a subsidy agreement with CFSA and receive a subsidy debit card.
-CFSA is working on an online application process.
+CFSA is required to process a complete application within 45 days of receipt.
+You must re-certify annually.